Regulatory Model Numbers

 PSU [1:2] Status LED Green PSU is functioning and fully operational.
 AC is present, Aux output is ON, and Main output is ON.

-Red PSU has been removed or is not operating properly due to AC cord being unplugged, its fan rotor being stuck, or an internal fault.
+Red PSU has been removed or is not operating properly due to the AC cord being unplugged, its fan rotor being stuck, or an internal fault.

 Port Indicators